vladoleksik/tracks-scala/README.md

 When inference can no longer deduce new information, the solver makes a controlled guess — choosing a possible state for an uncertain cell.

+Guessing can use two strategies:
+- **Least possible options**: Has potential to use heuristics to minimize branching.
+Still, definition of *possible* is tricky — in the end, there is always only one "possible" state — the correct one.
+- **Continuous path**: Chooses cells that are adjacent to already known track segments, to maintain connectivity.

+Our solver uses the second strategy, as it allows for more aggressive pruning through connectivity constraints.

+For transparency, guessing for a cell takes place in this order:
+1. `║`
+2. `╔`
+3. `╚`
+4. `╗`
+5. `╝`
+6. `═`

 ### Validation
 Before proceeding, the solver rejects boards whose row/column hints are already violated or that have other implied contradictions.